spookyGh0st/beatwalls/README.md

 - Download the binary from the [latest release](https://github.com/spookyGh0st/beatwalls/releases) tab

-# CURRENT VERSION IS A MESS, BACK UP EVERYTHING
+# BACK UP EVERYTHING

 ## Usage

-_IMPORTANT:_ every value scales to the block size.
-So a wall with a height of 1 will be one block high.
-You can use odd values for precise walls.

-write one or more command in a bookmark at the time you want to take effect.
-The given parameters (exept scale) are added to the default parameters.
-The Syntax is:

-/bw NAME duration wallHeight startHeight lineOffset width startTime Scale

-- name: The name of the pattern you want to use
+This program works with bookmarks, which are currently only supported by Mediocre Mapper.
+Then you simply have to add a bookmark with one or more commands on the timing you want your walls to be. one command consists of

+___/bw $name $scale $repeat PARAMETERS___

+check out the examples //LINK Document for more examples

+Then just drag whole Song folder or a difficulty on the beatwalls.exe File.
+_(or open it in a cli)_

+__WARNING__ by default this will delete all previous obstacles.
+Look at the help page, if you want to keep them

+### Parameters

+If you want to finetune the walls you can do so by adjusting the Parameters of the Pattern.
+Each Value will get added to every wall in the pattern.
+This is done before Scale and Repeat cound are added.
+The Parameters are as follows:

 - duration: The duration of each Wall in beats.